 Take Your First Step Toward Becoming a Registered Nurse

 At Arizona College, we give students a blueprint for how to become a Registered Nurse.
 Take our challenging, real world-focused Bachelor of Science in Nursing program and enjoy a truly rewarding career.

 Complete the Request Information form to learn more about our program and the necessary next steps to becoming a registered nurse.
-Our Las Vegas campus is a great place to begin your education.
+Arizona College is a great place to begin your education.
 It is a friendly, caring school of nursing where you will be treated with respect and understanding.